 In this approach, we do not have to take any measure to fight adblockers.
 The total number of people using an adblocker plugin might be small as compared to our total visitors.
 So we can focus more on content creation and lead generation rather than spending time on fighting ad blockers.
-It is true that there might be some loss in our revenue due to ad blockers but we have better options to monetize our website rather than depending on ad programs like Google AdSense.
-Affiliate marketing is one such option which is unaffected by an ad blocker.
+There might indeed be some loss in our revenue due to ad blockers but we have better options to monetize our website rather than depending on ad programs like Google AdSense.
+Affiliate marketing is one such option that is unaffected by an ad blocker.
 It is also a well-known fact that affiliate marketing has better money-making potential than Google AdSense or any other CPC ad programs.

 Method2: Membership website

 In this option, we can allow users to view our content after paying a small membership fee.